 - Through December 9, by contacting The Salvation Army (call (360) 448-2880 or email email@example.com) or visiting this web page (www.columbian.com/adopt-a-family).

 The Columbian People In Need FundProceeds from your donation benefit at-risk children and families.

 610 Esther Street, Suite 201

-- Drop-off your donation of toys for children, food for gift baskets, and gifts for young teens at:
+- Drop off your donation of toys for children or food for gift baskets for families at: